 The following image illustrates the environment.
 The web server housing the protected resources can be connected to the external network in different ways; with two interfaces, or through a proxy.
-It is not important for the purposes of custom login, so it is not shown.
+It isn't important for custom login, so it isn't shown.